 Georgia Lawyers for the Arts (GLA) is a nonprofit organization that provides legal assistance and educational programming to artists and arts organizations.
 GLA offers access to educational seminars, an in-house resource library, and a network of over 1,000 volunteer and member attorneys to provide legal assistance to artists of all disciplines.
 On April 21, it will be hosting a virtual seminar for World IP Day titled: 2019 Copyright Year in Review, The Year in Review and What it Means for Artists.

 The Arts and Business Council of Greater Boston has a mission to strengthen a vibrant arts community by providing quality direct legal and business services and ongoing educational programs to the artists and cultural organizations within Massachusetts.
-It has created an informative COVID-19 resources page that’s available here.
 In addition, it has assembled an emergency response panel of large law firms that are ready and willing to advise artists and arts organizations on contracts, insurance, and labor and employment issues that are particularly relevant and concerning during this unprecedented time.
 The VLA is also waiving its service fees for artists and organizations suffering financial hardship due to the Coronavirus.

 The Arts and Business Council of Greater Nashville is a 501(c)(3) organization that leverages and unites the unique resources of the arts and business communities to create a thriving, sustainable creative culture in Nashville.
 They have put together a thorough emergency response resources page.
 It has also put together multiple quick guides regarding unemployment assistance and insurance here.
 In addition, it is diligently recruiting volunteer lawyers and professionals ready to assist clients and provide important resources.